 July 3 to 12, 2023 | Korea Advanced Institute of Science and Technology (KAIST), KDI School of Public Policy and Management, and Chungnam National University

 The Summer Institute will bring together people from many fields and backgrounds.
 In order to use our time together efficiently, there are a number of things that you should do before participating in SICSS-Korea 2023.

 TAs will host office hours through Slack to support you as you work through these pre-arrival materials.

-In order to prepare for SICSS-Korea 2022, you should read Matt Salganik’s book, Bit by Bit: Social Research in the Digital Age (Read online or purchase from IndieBound, Princeton University Press), or Amazon, Barnes & Noble.
+In order to prepare for SICSS-Korea 2023, we recommend reading Matt Salganik’s book, Bit by Bit: Social Research in the Digital Age (Read online or purchase from IndieBound, Princeton University Press), or Amazon, Barnes & Noble.
 Parts of this book, which is a broad introduction to computational social science, will be review for most of you, but if we all read this book ahead of time, then we can use our time together for more advanced topics.

 The SICSS Boot Camp is an online training program created by Chris Bail to provide you with beginner level skills in coding so that you can follow the more advanced curriculum we teach at SICSS.
 The videos and materials are designed for complete beginners and are best viewed as a sequence since each video builds upon content introduced in previous tutorials.
 If you are already familiar with the topics in these videos, you do not need to complete them.